roboticshq/.github/profile/README.md

 ### For Developers

-- **Integrated Development Environment**: Code, simulate, and test in one platform with remote robot access
+- **Integrated Development Environment**: Code, simulate, and test in one platform with remote robot access (Linux, Windows, and Mac)
 - **Remote Debugging**: Debug robots in real-time regardless of physical location or network configuration
 - **Containerized Development**: Isolated, reproducible environments using Docker/Kubernetes integration
 - **CI/CD Pipelines**: Automated testing and deployment specifically designed for robotics applications